dandybytes/slainte/README.md

 ### Instructions:

-1. Install the dependencies by executing the following CLI command in the project's root directory:
+1) Install the dependencies by executing the following CLI command in the project's root directory:

 `npm i`

-2. Create a file in the root directory of the project with the following name:
+2) Create a file in the root directory of the project with the following name:

 `.env.local`

-3. Create the following variable and paste a valid Brewery DB API key instead of the ellipsis:
+3) In the file created above, add the following variable and paste a valid Brewery DB API key instead of the ellipsis:

 `REACT_APP_BREWERY_DB_API_KEY = '...'`

-4. With all the dependencies installed and a valid API key provided, you can now run the following command in the root directory of the project to start the app using a local server:
+4) With all the dependencies installed and a valid API key provided, you can now run the following command in the root directory of the project to start the app using a local server:

 `npm start`